archywillhe/0a-Jekyll/_posts/2015-06-09-the-framework-library-phobia.md

 There would be slight complication when it comes to framework though.
 (Here I'm using the [IoC](http://en.wikipedia.org/wiki/Inversion_of_control) definition of framework, in which case framework defines the skeleton of the application.)
 But the idea is similar: framework can make your life easier but you'd need to choose the right one for the project.
 And sometimes it may be better that you build your own, or that [you don't need one at all](http://tomasp.net/blog/2015/library-frameworks/).

-Nonetheless, if you are a beginner in programming, I believe you should try to develop the library/framework phobia - you won't be productive but you would learn a lot from writing your own code - and then realize that writing every line by yourself is not going to be practical, and then overcome this fear and learn the art of rewriting and reusing, which involves exploring more libraries & frameworks, making notes about them, keeping things organize so you know what is appropriate to be used for certain situation (making amendment if possible) and not inventing wheels needlessly.
+Nonetheless, if you are beginning to learn app/web development, I believe you should try to develop the library/framework phobia - you won't be productive but you would learn a lot from writing your own code - and then realize that writing every line by yourself is not going to be practical, and then overcome this fear and learn the art of rewriting and reusing, which involves exploring more libraries & frameworks, making notes about them, keeping things organize so you know what is appropriate to be used for certain situation (making amendment if possible) and not inventing wheels needlessly.
 And that is what I'm going to start doing from now on.

-I need to be a better programmer.
+I need to be a better developer.

+End Note (added on 29th Nov 2015): except that few months later I decided not to do that and focused more on mathematics and CS instead.